Diogo Jota: Tributes

 During the 2025 Ballon d'Or ceremony in Paris on 22 September, a tribute was paid to Jota and his brother Silva, featuring a moment of silence and a video montage in their honour.
+Jota was named an honorary member of Portugal's 2026 FIFA World Cup squad, and during Portugal's opening match against DR Congo on 17 June 2026, a tribute to Jota was displayed prior to kickoff.